-Continuing professional development for staff has been very successful with the school working on a regular basis with the Edison Learning school improvement company.
+Continuing professional development for staff has been very successful with the school working on a regular basis with an external advisor and via the National College.

 The school has a commitment to welfare of pupils and staff via a whole school Mental Health Strategy and is tackling the reducing workload agenda facilitated by the DfE.